-Above anything else, your job is to help your friend tell their stories.
-And oftentimes, our instinct is to jump in when someone pauses or stops talking to show that we’re still engaged and that we care.
-But if you let these silences sit, oftentimes the storyteller will continue talking and go deeper into what matters about the story.
+Above all else, your job is to help your friend tell their stories.
+Our instinct is often to jump in when someone pauses or stops talking to show that we’re still engaged.
+But if you sit in these silences, oftentimes the storyteller will continue talking and go deeper into what matters about the story.

-Try just letting these moments happen.
-Silence can be your friend.
-You can even try phrases like “Go on” or “Tell me more” to encourage them to keep going in these moments.
+Silence can be your friend – so, try just letting these moments happen.
+You can even say something like “Go on” or “Tell me more” to encourage them to dig deeper.

 Ask Open Ended Questions

-When you ask questions, try to keep them as open-ended as possible.
 Asking open-ended questions allows your storyteller to dig deeper into the meaning behind their words.
-Questions like “What about that story stuck with you?” and “How did you feel after that happened?” give the storyteller space to continue without pushing them in any direction.
+Questions like “What about that story stuck with you?” and “How did you feel after that happened?” give the storyteller space to continue without pushing them in any one direction.

-As you go through the process, you may form a theory about their WHY.
+As you go through the process, you may form a theory about your partner’s WHY.
 But if you only ask questions that affirm your theory, you may lead them down a path that’s not theirs.
-Even a simple question like - “Did it make you feel angry when that happened?” – can affect the way a storyteller feels about their story.
+Even a simple question like - “Did it make you feel angry when that happened?” – can affect the way a storyteller’s path.

 As a rule of thumb, if it can be answered by “yes” or “no”, it’s probably not open-ended.